jakob-fiegerl/website/README.md

-Website of Jakob Fiegerl.
+website of Jakob Fiegerl.
 Built in SvelteKit.